krussll/tarothappy/_posts/2020-06-10-best-lawn-bowls-brands.md

 Drakes Pride match their forward facing approach to other aspects of their range, including their modern shoes.

-In their bowls ranges, they still rely heavily on the popularity of their Professional model.
+In their bowls ranges however, they still rely heavily on the popularity of their Professional model.
 The Professional is one of the best on the market, however, the competiton is getting stiffer and I feel they need to improve their overall range to compete in the future.

 <div class="overview"  markdown="1">